Dual Datetime

 Rick Calixte

-Rick Calixte-10 months ago
+Rick Calixte-1 year ago

 Thank you for the kind words!
 Can you expand on the issues you're seeing with the decorations?
 If it would be easier, you can open an Issue on the repository (using the Issues button on top of the page here) and attach some screenshots and hopefully we can get it resolved quickly.